FAQ

 You should ask about the current fee at the initial contact, ie when you make your first appointment over the phone.
 This fee is payable by you at the end of each consultation.

-If you are on a GP Mental Health Care Plan (MHCP) you will receive a Medicare rebate of $126.50 per session attended.
+If you are on a GP Mental Health Care Plan (MHCP) you may, if you qualify, receive a Medicare rebate of $141.85 per session attended.

-You will be ‘out of pocket’ for the difference between the Medicare rebate and the prevailing consultation fee.
-The amount of this gap fee will depend which fee (rate) you are elligible for: ie Full Consultation Fee (highest gap) or Reduced Consultation Fee (eg pensioners).
-If you are being bulk-billed you will not have to pay a gap fee.
-Note that bulk billing appointments are limited and reserved only for clients who are unemployed, on benefits (eg Health Care Card holders) or in some way experiencing significant financial hardship, and only when available.
+Unless you psychologists can see you as a Medicare Bulk-Billing client, you will be ‘out of pocket’ for the difference between the Medicare rebate and the prevailing consultation fee.
+The amount of this gap fee will depend which fee (rate) you are eligible for: ie Full Consultation Fee (highest gap) or, if offered, a Reduced Consultation Fee (eg pensioners).

 How do I pay for my sessions?

 The practice has a HICAPS terminal to process client payments.
 This means that you can easily and conveniently pay for your consultations using your EFTPOS or credit card.
 If you have private health fund coverage, you may be able to also claim your eligible rebate (from participating health funds only) ‘on the spot’ through the HICAPS terminal – you’ll need your health fund card for this.
-Please let us know on arrival if you have private health coverage.
-We are also able to process your Medicare rebate, which means you no longer have to wait in line at Medicare or Health Fund branches for your rebates.
+Please let your practitioner know on arrival if you have private health coverage.
+Most of our psychologists are also able to process your Medicare rebate on-line, which means you no longer have to wait in line at Medicare or Health Fund branches for your rebates.
 These are deposited into your account within 24 to 48 hours.

 How do I get a GP Mental Health Care Plan (MHCP)?

 You need to make an ‘extended’ appointment with your GP, who will discuss your circumstances with you and assess you for a MHCP.
 If you qualify, the GP will prepare a MHCP for you.
-You will get a copy of this plan and you need to bring this copy to your first session with Dr Torres.
+You will get a copy of this plan and you need to bring this copy to your first session with your practitioner.

 What do I need to bring to my first session?